NoEndsNoGains/End-Of-Conflict/End-of-Conflict-All-in-1-Chapters.md

 - 4.6 The Irreversible Past

 **PART 5: DEEP DIVE**
-- 5.1 Living Research Protocol — HOW we investigate
+- 5.1 The Truth Tester — WHAT we can know
-- 5.2 The Truth Tester — WHAT we can know
+- 5.2 Living Research Protocol — HOW we stay honest
-- 5.3 The Immunity Paradox — WHY it fails
+- 5.3 The Immunity Paradox — WHY we still fail
 ---